EAISI/discover-projects/ames-housing/README.md

 a.
 Conduct descriptive/summary statistics on the Y variable (mean, median, std, range)

 b.
-Investigate how neighborhood (categorical) and grand living area (numerical) relate to the Y variable.
-Use, e.g., bar charts, scatter plots, and boxplots (hint: [`seaborn.histplot`](https://seaborn.pydata.org/generated/seaborn.histplot.html), [`seaborn.scatterplot`](https://seaborn.pydata.org/generated/seaborn.scatterplot.html), [`seaborn.boxplot`](https://seaborn.pydata.org/generated/seaborn.boxplot.html), [altair.histogram](https://altair-viz.github.io/gallery/simple_histogram.html), [altair.scatter](https://altair-viz.github.io/gallery/scatter_tooltips.html), [altair.boxplot](https://altair-viz.github.io/gallery/boxplot.html))
+Investigate how `Gr Liv Area` (numerical) relate to the Y variable.
+Tip: see Altair's [scatter plot](https://altair-viz.github.io/gallery/scatter_tooltips.html).

 c.
+Investigate how `Neighborhood` (categorical) relate to the Y variable.
+Tip: see Altair's [histogram](https://altair-viz.github.io/gallery/simple_histogram.html) and [histogram](https://altair-viz.github.io/gallery/boxplot.html).

+d.
 Visualize the distribution of the Y variable.
 What do you observe?

 ### Data Preparation (continued)

-d.
+e.
 Assess the distribution of `SalePrice` in the previous exercise.
 What do you observe?
 Log-transform the outcome variable.
 What does it mean for the performance of the prediction model?

-e.
-Assess grand living area ('Gr Liv Area') for all houses in previous exercise.
+f.
+Assess `Gr Liv Area` for all houses in the previous exercise.
 What do you observe?
 Remove outliers.
 What does it mean for the scope of the prediction model?

 ### Data Understanding (continued)

-f.
-Draw scatter plots between Y and each of the numerical features (hint: use [`seaborn.pairplot`](https://seaborn.pydata.org/generated/seaborn.pairplot.html))

 g.
+Draw scatter plots between Y and each of the numerical features.
+Tip: see Altair's [scatter plot](https://altair-viz.github.io/gallery/scatter_tooltips.html)

+h.
 Draw correlation plots to investigate the correlations between Y and each of the numerical variables (Hint: calculate the Pearson correlation coefficient and use [`seaborn.heatmap`](https://seaborn.pydata.org/generated/seaborn.heatmap.html))

 ## Exercise 5 - Estimate a Linear Regression, a LASSO and a kNN model
 ### Modeling